-CO Expected Course Outcomes CL No. At the end of the course, the students will be able to: 1 Students will gain a nuanced understanding of ethnomedicine, disease, illness, health, and sickness.
+CO Expected Course Outcomes CL No. At the end of the course the students will be oble to: At the end of the course, the students will be able to: 1 Students will gain a nuanced understanding of ethnomedicine, disease, illness, health, and U sickness.
 The course explores how these concepts are shaped by cultural, social, and historical factors, emphasizing the importance of cultural perspectives in understanding health and healing practices within diverse communities.
-U 2 Explore the cultural perceptions of body image and the multifaceted symbolism associated with the human body in natural, social, cosmological, political, and spiritual contexts.
+2 Explore the cultural perceptions of body image and the multifaceted symbolism Ap associated with the human body in natural, social, cosmological, political, and spiritual contexts.
 This knowledge is crucial for understanding health and healing practices within diverse cultural frameworks.
-Ap 3 Identify and explain of traditional health care practices, including beliefs and practices related to mother and child health.
+3 Identify and explain of traditional health care practices, including beliefs and practices Ap related to mother and child health.
 They will explore the roles of traditional medical practitioners, different types of ethnomedical specialists, apprenticeship patterns, and the use of medicinal plants, animal derivatives, minerals, and other therapeutic approaches in diverse cultural contexts.
-Ap 4 Describe the cultural dimensions of healing and therapy through the study of rituals.
-This includes rituals related to inviting healing forces, therapeutic actions, prevention, and expressions of gratitude.
+4 Describe the cultural dimensions of healing and therapy through the study of rituals.
+This Ap includes rituals related to inviting healing forces, therapeutic actions, prevention, and expressions of gratitude.
 Additionally, the course covers the ethnomedical pathway, providing an understanding of the stage's patients go through in seeking traditional healing.
-Ap